Meet the Team 2013 – August 2013

 Jarred served as Deputy Chair of the DMMA in 2012.

-Gustav Goosen - DMMA Steering Committee - Head of Research (Spacestation)
+Gustav Goosen - DMMA Board Vice Chair and Head of Research (Spacestation)

 When not volunteering his services to the DMMA, Gustav is CEO at The SpaceStation, a Naspers Company and partnership between 24.com and DSTV Media Sales.